Bitmap

 The Queen Mother visits Cobham

 HRH Queen Elizabeth, the Queen Mother, visits Cobham to open the new boarding houses.
+In 1997 this building becomes the Sixth Form House and Middle School boarders (13-16 year olds) are moved into School House.

 London Orphan Asylum